-FoodStream is an Australian company which, working with Gordon Young of FiE and extrusion specialist Dennis Forte, has been presenting extrusion training in countries including Australia, Thailand, Norway, and New Zealand for almost 20 years.
+FoodStream is an Australian company which, working with Gordon Young of FiE and extrusion specialist Dennis Forte, has been presenting extrusion training in countries including Australia, Thailand, Norway, and New Zealand for about 20 years.

 We appreciate support/sponsorship from companies involved in providing equipment and services relevant to food extrusion operations.
 Download information on sponsorship opportunities.

 Download pdf of course information.

 This 3-day course covers the principles of extrusion, the design of extrusion processes for human foods, as well as how the formulation interacts with the extrusion process.
 Principles learned will be demonstrated using the extruder in the Hes-So Valais pilot plant.

 The program provides a good background in general extrusion technology, but is specifically directed at extrusion of human foods.
 The course is relevant to both single and twin screw extrusion technology, and all types of extruded foods - breakfast cereals, snacks, texturised proteins, pasta, etc.

 The course will cover topics from the basics of extruders and their configuration, through what is happening chemically and physically inside the extruder barrel, to an understanding of extruder dies and extruder instability.

 Download planned course program here (may be subject to minor change)

 Principles of extruder configurations (single and twin screw)